 The marginal benefit is also not that high—a small level of brief local celebrity and an impressive factoid for your college applications.
 If you really want to stand out to colleges, there are better ways to develop your application that are more within your control and for which your work will pay off more directly.

-In terms of test scores, it makes much more sense to work on getting top marks on your standardized college entrance exams, such as the SAT/ACT and SAT Subject Tests.
+In terms of test scores, it makes much more sense to work on getting top marks on your standardized college entrance exams like the SAT or ACT.
 Any solid preparation work you put in there will pay off in your reported scores, unlike on an AP exam, for which you'll either get a perfect score or never find out your raw score.

 The truth is, based on local news profiles, most AP test perfect scorers are surprised to have gotten a perfect score and weren't specifically aiming for one.